bormaxi8080/osint-timeline/DRAFT.md

 BadJPG is a Python script allows you to hide a payload within a JPG image using steganography techniques.
 It uses the `stegano` library to encode and decode messages within the least significant bit (LSB) of the image pixels: https://github.com/basicW/badjpg

+sqlmc - Official Kali Linux tool to check all urls of a domain for SQL injections: https://github.com/malvads/sqlmc

+Matano - Open source security data lake for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS: https://github.com/matanolabs/matano

 ----

 **AI:**

+Verba: The Golden RAGtriever, an open-source application designed to offer an end-to-end, streamlined, and user-friendly interface for Retrieval-Augmented Generation (RAG) out of the box.
+In just a few easy steps, explore your datasets and extract insights with ease, either locally with HuggingFace and Ollama or through LLM providers such as OpenAI, Cohere, and Google: https://github.com/weaviate/Verba

-ScrapeGraphAI is a _web scraping_ python library that uses LLM and direct graph logic to create scraping pipelines for websites and local documents (XML, HTML, JSON, etc.): https://github.com/VinciGit00/Scrapegraph-ai
+ScrapeGraphAI is a web scraping Python library that uses LLM and direct graph logic to create scraping pipelines for websites and local documents (XML, HTML, JSON, etc.): https://github.com/VinciGit00/Scrapegraph-ai

 ---